 1. Why do Sikhs wear turban?

 Sikhs who have become religious must cover their heads with headscarves to show equality among faith followers.
 Since it is considered respect for Sikhs to protect their heads in public places and our religious rooms, the turban also fulfills this function.
 Another theory goes like Sikhs are not allowed to cut their hair.
-That’s why, as Sikhs, they have long beards and hair; this is an expression of acceptance of God’s will.
+That’s why Sikhs have long beards and hair; this is an expression of acceptance of God’s will.
 The turban they wear helps cover the long hair and look fashionable with the Manbun curve.

 2. Types of turbans